alentwotime/deckchatbot-monorepo/README-docker-fix.md

 ## Issues Fixed

 1. **Environment Variable Warnings**:
+   - Warning: `The "SESSION_SECRET" variable is not set.
+Defaulting to a blank string.`
+   - Warning: `The "JWT_SECRET" variable is not set.
+Defaulting to a blank string.`
+   - Warning: `The "ENCRYPTION_KEY" variable is not set.
+Defaulting to a blank string.`
+   - Warning: `The "DATABASE_URL" variable is not set.
+Defaulting to a blank string.`
+   - Warning: `The "AZURE_AI_KEY" variable is not set.
+Defaulting to a blank string.`
    - Warning: `The "OPENAI_API_KEY" variable is not set.
 Defaulting to a blank string.`
    - Warning: `The "OPENAI_ADMIN_API_KEY" variable is not set.
 Defaulting to a blank string.`
    - Warning: `The "HF_API_TOKEN" variable is not set.
 Defaulting to a blank string.`